-Delle Donne, the nation's leading scorer, had 39 points and 11 rebounds to lift third-seeded Delaware to a 73-42 win over 14th-seeded Arkansas-Little Rock in the Little Rock Regional on Sunday.
+Delle Donne had 39 points and 11 rebounds to lift third-seeded Delaware to a 73-42 win over 14th-seeded Arkansas-Little Rock in the Little Rock Regional.

 The Blue Hens (31-1) earned their first victory in three NCAA tournament games and ran their winning streak to 21 in a row.

-It was also the tournament debut for Delle Donne, the former Connecticut signee who transferred back to her hometown Delaware and led the school to the WNIT the past two seasons.
+Delle Donne, the nation's leading scorer at 27.5 points per game, was making her first NCAA appearance after leading Delaware to the WNIT the past two seasons.
 The junior didn't disappoint, collecting 20 points and nine rebounds in the first half and helping the Blue Hens pull away in the second.

 Even President Barack Obama mentioned the Blue Hens and Delle Donne when making his tournament predictions, picking the team to advance to the regional finals by beating second-seeded Tennessee along the way.

-The Blue Hens will face the winner Kansas, a 57-49 winner over Nebraska, in the second round on Tuesday.
+The Blue Hens will face the winner of Nebraska and Kansas in the second round on Tuesday.